aivscovid19/data_pipeline/Integrated_URL_builder/README.md

 $ docker logs URL_Builder
 ```

 The docker shows the logs until the URLs are being scraped.
-Once the scraping is done, running this command will throw an error stating there is no container running.
+Once the scraping is done, running this command will throw an error stating that there is no container running.